Wherever you are in your veterinary career, and whatever you’re looking to achieve, you’ll find a wide range of roles and challenges available here.

 Senior Veterinary Inspectors

-Our Field vets are out around the country, helping to control notifiable diseases.
-This is not only during outbreaks – they also help control disease risks in animal by-products, artificial breeding and international trade.
-They also get involved in farm animal welfare cases, helping to improve the wellbeing of animals on farms, in transit and at markets.
+Our Field vets are out around the country, helping to control notifiable diseases, in addition to addressing disease risks in animal by-products, artificial breeding and international trade.
+They also get involved in improving the welfare and wellbeing of animals on farms, in transit and at markets.

 Veterinary Investigation Officers

-Some of our vets are pathologists, carrying out examinations on farm animals to determine the diseases they were affected by.
-These vets also help private vets investigate disease outbreaks.
-They sometimes carry out visits to farms to investigate potential new diseases, or to help the farming community protect against animal disease threats.
+Some of our vets are pathologists, conducting examinations on farm animals to determine threats.
+They also help private vets investigate disease outbreaks, identify potential new diseases and to protect the farming community.

-Our lab at Weybridge has an international reputation, and we employ a number of vets in a wide range of research and development roles.
-They work on a wide range of animal diseases, developing new diagnostic techniques and vaccines.
-They often have contact with vets in other countries around the world.
+Our lab at Weybridge has an international reputation, and we employ a number of vets in a wide range of research and development roles including animal diseases, new diagnostic techniques and vaccines.
+They collaborate with vets acress the world.

 Veterinary Policy Advisors

-Some vets are employed to manage other vets; providing them with help and guidance, ensuring they meet performance targets and providing representation at a senior level.
+Some vets manage other vets; providing them with help and guidance, support their career development and provide representation at a senior level.

-As an APHA Vet, it’s possible to specialise in very specific areas.
-For example, some of our vets specialise in certification, mapping and the use of GIS or epidemiology.
+As an APHA Vet, it is possible to specialise in several specific areas.
+For example, certification, epidemiology, and mapping with the use of GIS.

 Further career development